 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.
 Scoliosis can be diagnosed on examination of the back and spine.
 The exam may include:

 X-rays are usually done to:

-Your child's doctor may recommend other tests to see if the scoliosis is caused by underlying health condition.
+Your child's doctor may recommend other tests to see if the scoliosis is caused by an underlying health condition.

 Functional scoliosis is reversible with treatment of the underlying condition.